scalar-labs/scalardb-samples/scalardb-sample/README.md

 All the tables are created in the `sample` namespace.

-The `sample.customers` table manages customers' information.
+- `sample.customers`: a table that manages customers' information
-The `credit_limit` is the maximum amount of money a lender will allow each customer to spend using a credit card, and the `credit_total` is the amount of money that each customer has already spent by using the credit card.
+    - `credit_limit`: the maximum amount of money a lender will allow each customer to spend when using a credit card
+    - `credit_total`: the amount of money that each customer has already spent by using the credit card
+- `sample.orders`: a table that manages order information
+- `sample.statements`: a table that manages order statement information

-The `sample.orders` table manages orders' information, and the `sample.statements` table manages the statements' information of the orders.
-Finally, the `sample.items` table manages items' information to be ordered.
+- `sample.items`: a table that manages information of items to be ordered

-The ER diagram for the schema is as follows:
+The Entity Relationship Diagram for the schema is as follows:

 ![ERD](images/ERD.png)